easttennesseecc-star/Q-Top-Dog-IDE/WHY_FEATURES_TAKE_LONG_AND_HOW_TO_ACCELERATE.md

 ├─ Accelerated: Ship in 6-8 weeks, iterate based on feedback ├─ Result: You're the first with pair programming built-in ├─ Other teams: They're 2-3 months behind
-├─ Customers: Adopt Q-IDE because features are already there ├─ When GitHub ships in 6 months: Q-IDE already iterated twice └─ You win on features + price + iteration speed
+├─ Customers: Adopt Top Dog because features are already there ├─ When GitHub ships in 6 months: Top Dog already iterated twice └─ You win on features + price + iteration speed

 Traditional: Ship in 12 weeks, perfect